Disney Cruise Advice: Tips & Tricks Onboard the Ship

 - On the Dream and Fantasy, the Rainforest has a dry sauna, a hot steam room and a hammam (a large, tiled steam room that is less hot than the regular steam room), four scented showers with multiple “rain” programs, numerous heated loungers with views of the sea and two hot tubs on a private deck overlooking the water.

-When you want to use the Rainforest, just tell the front desk staff at the spa and they’ll give you a robe.
+When you want to use the Rainforest, just tell the front desk staff at the spa and they’ll give you a wristband that opens the door to the Rainforest area.
 They will hold your room key while you are in the Rainforest.
-You then proceed to the locker room, where you can choose a locker that contains a clean pair of spa sandals.
-A swimsuit must be worn since both genders share the Rainforest.
+You then proceed to the locker room, where you can choose a locker and get a robe and sandals, if desired.
+A swimsuit must be worn since the Rainforest is mixed-gender.

 Towels and drinking water are provided.

-The spas on the Disney ships are operated by a British company called Steiner.
+The spas on the Disney ships are operated by Steiner, a huge British spa company that runs spas for cruise lines and resorts.
 The staff do a great job performing the spa treatments, but Steiner trains them to offer product upsells at every reasonable opportunity.
-The result is that they often give cruise passengers a “hard sell” on spa products.
-Many of the products are quite good, but they are expensive, and the pushy sales pitch is annoying.
+The result is that they almost always give cruise passengers a sales pitch on spa products.
+The products themselves are fine, but they are expensive and getting a sales pitch after your relaxing treatment can be annoying.

 Some people have tried writing “no sales pitch” on the form, but that is frequently ignored.
 Here are some other approaches we’ve used with success:

-- A polite and friendly “no thank you” when they start showing the products or going through their list of recommendations is usually our first line of defense.
-If they start offering a second sales pitch, we make a concerned/confused face, pause for a moment, and say, again politely, “I’m really not interested, thanks.”
+- A polite and friendly “no thank you” when they start showing the products or going through their list of recommendations is our first line of defense.
+That’s often the end of it!
+But if they start offering a second sales pitch, we make a concerned/confused face, pause for a moment, and say, again politely, “I’m really not interested, thanks.”
 The subtext you want to get across is that by not paying attention to your clear and polite “no,” they’re running the risk of affecting your overall satisfaction, with all that implies about things like tips and guest comment cards.
 You don’t need to make this explicit; the concerned face and second “no” usually does the trick.

 - If they start the sales pitch while we are getting a relaxation treatment such as a massage or wrap, we usually just stay silent.
 We keep our eyes closed and don’t respond to questions.
 Usually they quit talking, because it becomes quite awkward for them.
 But if they persist, we say politely, “Sorry, I’m trying to relax, and silence really helps me with that.
 Thanks!”